 The intake facility was found to be in a good and tidy condition.
-Methanex personnel advised that divers were scheduled to carry out an inspection of the inlet chambers when river conditions would next allow.
-It was noted that excavation work around the pipeline section where the existing water meter was to be verified had commenced.
+Methanex personnel advised that divers carry out an inspection of the inlet chambers once a year and that the intake structures are visually inspected by staff each shift.